StevenWongChess/VE280/README.md

 - [ ] Week 9 is pretty hard.
 Remember to review.

-- [ ] Week 10 is about a game called LTK.
+- [ ] Week 10 is about a game called LTK, to be finished.

 - [ ] Week 11 to be finished